Apak00/wc-input/README.md

   `npm install validator --save`

   ### usage:
-  first include script to your js or html file
+  first import script to your page

   ```
     import "adesso-input";
   ```
-  then in your html or jsx
+  then in your markup
   ```
     <adesso-input
         required